rasmussiljander/self-learning/2D_shape_recognition/README.md

 # 2D Shape Recognition

 This project is an implementation of a machine learning model for 2D shape recognition.
 It aims to classify different shapes, such as circles, squares, triangles, and rectangles, based on their visual features.
+## Architecture

 ## Installation
+The architecture of the model is a very basic CNN with a couple of convolutional layers, max pooling, and final fully connected layers.
+I have also added a some 20% dropouts to help with overfitting.
+The optizer is Adam with a 0.001 learning rate, and I use categorical cross-entropy as a typical objective function for classification tasks.
+The model is trained using `keras`.
+For more details, see the `CNN` classes in `cnn.ipynb`.

 To run this project, you need to have the following dependencies installed: